L1TnzO/geospatial-incident-platform/client/README.md

 - Layering station metadata (coverage zones, contact actions) once the modal is hydrated and coordinating filters between station/incident overlays

 Refer to `src/components/MapView.tsx`, `src/components/IncidentClusterLayer.tsx`, and `src/hooks/useIncidents.ts` for the current implementation.

+## Incidents table data hook

+Use the incidents table data service (`src/services/incidentsTableService.ts`) when wiring paginated table views.
+It forwards the table filters to `/api/incidents`, applies the same cursor math used on the backend helper (`server/src/services/incidentsTableDataService.ts`), and returns `{ rows, pagination }` with `nextPage`, `previousPage`, `remainder`, and `totalPages` metadata.

+The React hook (`src/hooks/useIncidentTableData.ts`) wraps that service with local state for filters, loading/error flags, and helper setters (`setPage`, `setPageSize`, `setFilters`, `refresh`).
+Components can subscribe to `rows`, `pagination`, and `filters` directly; updates trigger refetches via an internal `AbortController` to keep responses in sync with the latest params.